Transparency & Methodology

 Transparency

 Does the email include all legally required disclosures?
 Is the sender authenticated?
-Transparency scoring rewards campaigns that follow the rules and penalizes those that hide who they are.
+Transparency scoring rewards campaigns that follow the rules and penalizes those that obscure who they are.

 Positive signals